Maxlego08/test/configurations/inventories.md

 name: "<inventory name>"
 ```

-The name of the inventory that will be displayed.
-Please note that, depending on your version, there may be a character limit.
-You can use colors and placeholders in the name.
+The name of the inventory that will be displayed in-game.
+You can use colors (`&<code>`) to format the text and placeholders (`%placeholder%`) to dynamically insert values, such as player names or other variables.
+Keep in mind that some server versions may impose a character limit on inventory titles.

-If your inventory has multiple pages, you can display the current page and the last page using the following placeholders:
+If your inventory has multiple pages, use these placeholders:
 * `%page%` - Current page number
 * `%maxPage%` - Last page number